kcarelse023/storage-app/README.md

 A serverless web application for renting storage units.
 Built with a React frontend and powered by AWS services for scalable, secure, and low-maintenance backend infrastructure.

 🚀 Features
-Admins can:
+- Admins can:

-Create and manage storage units
+ - Create and manage storage units

-Users can:
+- Users can:

-Browse and rent available storage units
+ - Browse and rent available storage units

 🛠 Tech Stack
 Frontend
-React with Vite
+- React with Vite

 Hosted as a static site via AWS CloudFront

 Backend
-AWS Lambda for serverless business logic
+- AWS Lambda for serverless business logic

-AWS DynamoDB (NoSQL) for storage unit and user data
+- AWS DynamoDB (NoSQL) for storage unit and user data

-AWS Cognito for authentication (admin & user roles)
+- AWS Cognito for authentication (admin & user roles)

-AWS S3 for file storage (e.g. images of storage units)
+- AWS S3 for file storage (e.g. images of storage units)

 🌐 Deployment
-This project is fully hosted on Amazon Web Services using a serverless architecture.
+- This project is fully hosted on Amazon Web Services using a serverless architecture.

-📁 Project Structure (High-Level) bash
+📁 Project Structure (High-Level)

-Copy
-Edit
-/frontend       → React + Vite app (static site) /backend        → Lambda functions (API logic) /infrastructure → IaC / deployment scripts (optional) /README.md
+- /frontend       → React + Vite app (static site)
+- /backend        → Lambda functions (API logic)
+- /infrastructure → IaC / deployment scripts (optional)
+- /README.md
 🧪 Getting Started
 Clone the repo:

-bash
-Copy
-Edit
 git clone https://github.com/yourusername/storage-rental-app.git
 Install frontend dependencies:

-bash
-Copy
-Edit
 cd frontend
 npm install
 Start the dev server:

-bash
-Copy
-Edit
 npm run dev
 ⚠️ To run backend locally or deploy, ensure you have AWS CLI set up and configured with appropriate permissions.